coder-dojo-ham/coder-dojo-worksheets/python/pygame_invaders/invaders.md

 The variable `running` is used to keep the game running until we quit. `while` the variable `running` is true, the game loop will go.
 The `for` loop goes through all the events that have happened since the last frame, and checks if we've quit.
 If we have, we set `running` to `False` and the game will stop.

+`main.py` is the file you should run to start the game.
 Test and run this code to see the player on screen.

 ## Step 2 - The player moves